jfdoradotr/swiftdataproject-swiftui/README.md

 - Keep in mind that the body of a predicate must consist of a single expression.
 - Expanding the macro can provide insights into how SwiftData translates your code, helping you write valid and optimized predicates.

-## Summary

-This project illustrates the ease and power of SwiftData, especially when working with persistence and filtering.
-By understanding how `@Bindable` and `#Predicate` work, developers can harness these tools to build more efficient and maintainable codebases.

-## More notes I want to add.
+### Dynamic Filtering and Sorting

+#### Constructor Injection for Filtering

-An approach to change the filtering dynamically is using for example a constructor injection
+You can dynamically change the filtering by using constructor injection:

 ```swift
 struct UsersView: View {